 - Scheduler database: It stores scheduling information used by the scheduler service to send notification emails.

-Click on the Database settings and fill the details like a Database server, Database name, account name etc. which will create the databases.
+Click on the Database settings and fill in the details like a Database server, Database name, account name, etc. which will create the databases.

 Attach DocRead to a Web Application